Skip to Content

 Cisplatin in HITHOC Procedures for Pleural Mesothelioma

 Cisplatin may also be used in HITHOC procedures, which are similar to HIPEC.
 HITHOC procedures also use heated chemotherapy.
-However, HITHOC places heated chemotherapy drugs in the chest cavity instead of the abdomen.
+However, HITHOC places heated chemo drugs in the chest cavity instead of the abdomen.
 This puts the drugs in a good position to address pleural mesothelioma tumors.

 HITHOC stands for hyperthermic intrathoracic chemotherapy.
 It is a form of heated chemotherapy administered within the chest cavity.
-This approach keeps the chemotherapy drugs in one place instead of circulating them throughout the bloodstream.
+This approach keeps the chemo drugs in one place instead of circulating them throughout the bloodstream.
 HITHOC may not cause some of the side effects associated with traditional, intravenous chemotherapy.

 One study treated pleural mesothelioma patients with surgery followed by HITHOC with cisplatin and doxorubicin.
 Patients whose surgery removed all visible tumors had a median survival of 28.2 months.